emqx/emqx-docs/en_US/access-control/authz/authz.md

 ::: tip

-If you use `eq` syntax in query statements, note that the topic following `eq` does not support placeholder interpolation, and this behavior can change in future versions.
+If you use the `eq` syntax in query statements, note that the topic following `eq` does not support placeholder interpolation.
+This behavior can change in future versions.

 `eq` syntax is to match exactly a topic filter, but not any topic that matches the filter.
 For example, `eq t/#` matches `t/#`, not `t/1` or `t/2`.